-Exposition Park is south of downtown LA.
-It has three museums, an IMAX, Rose Garden, and Coliseum.
+Exposition Park is south of downtown L.A., with two free museums, an IMAX, Rose Garden, and Coliseum.

-Explore the beautiful Rose Garden on a sunny LA day, and purchase an ice-cream from one of the many vendors.
+Explore the beautiful Rose Garden at Exposition Park on a sunny LA day, and purchase an ice-cream from one of many vendors.
 Just steps away, you can also purchase a meal at the food hall inside the California Science Center.

 5 best things to do at Exposition Park